allenai/open-instruct/README.md

 Make sure to adjust `model_name_or_path`, `tokenizer_name`, `train_file`, and `output_dir` to your models / data / setting.
 By default, this uses `deepspeed` with `accelerate`.

 **Note:** If you are looking to replicate the released Tulu 2 models, it may be useful to swap the loss calculation to `--reduce_loss sum`.
 This uses a sum reduction instead of a mean reduction for loss calculations, and means we weight all tokens evenly when training, better mimicking the larger batch sizes used to train Tulu 2 models.
 See https://github.com/huggingface/transformers/issues/24725 for more discussion and details.
+Generally, *you may get better results using the sum reduction if you need to use a lot of gradient accumulation* (including for training Llama 3 models).

 ### Parameter-Efficient Finetuning